ayushmittal-arista/ayush-avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 --8<--
 ```

-1. The uplink type `p2p-vrfs` is used to connect to the LAN switches.
+1. If evpn_role is configured on a wan router, it will be configured to start acting as wan gateway.
+In this setting, the uplink type `p2p` is used to connect to the LAN switches.
 2. `cv_pathfinder_transit_mode` defaults to `none` and the site is considered an `edge` site.
 To use it as transit, the variable must be set to `region` as it is the case here.

 ### Site 2